raspberrypilearning/rpi-wire-loop-game-scratch/en/step_2.md

 --- task ---

 Use two F-F jumper wires to attach your buzzer to your Raspberry Pi device.
-The long leg of the buzzer must be wired to **3V3** and the short leg of the buzzer should be wired to a **GND** pin.
+The long leg of the buzzer must be wired to **3V3** and the short leg of the buzzer should be wired to a **GND** (ground) pin.
 The buzzer should sound straight away, so you know that it works.

 ![Circuit diagram of a buzzer wired to 3V3 and GND on a Raspberry Pi.](images/buzzer-circuit-test.png)